History of Grey's Anatomy in Timeline

 August 18, 2015: Season 11 DVD Release

-Season 11 of Grey's Anatomy was released on DVD as a 6-disc box set on August 18, 2015, with interviews with new series regular Caterina Scorsone and a special feature for Dempsey's departure, titled "How To Say Goodbye Dr. Derek Shepherd".
+On August 18, 2015, Season 11 of Grey's Anatomy released on DVD as a 6-disc box set, featuring interviews with new series regular Caterina Scorsone and a special feature for Dempsey's departure, titled "How To Say Goodbye Dr. Derek Shepherd".

 September 24, 2015: Season 12 Premiere

-In 2015, Grey's Anatomy won a People's Choice Award for Best Drama, and Ellen Pompeo also won a People's Choice Award.
+In 2015, Grey's Anatomy won the People's Choice Award for Best Drama.
+Pompeo also won an individual People's Choice Award.

-In 2015, Shonda Rhimes stepped down as showrunner, head writer, and executive producer of Grey's Anatomy, though she remained involved in the show.
+In 2015, Shonda Rhimes stepped down as showrunner, head writer, and executive producer of Grey's Anatomy, a position she had held since developing the pilot.
+While she remained involved in the show, this marked a change in leadership after many successful years.

-On the night of the Season 12 finale, May 19, 2016, Sara Ramirez announced that they would be leaving the show following the decision not to renew their contract.
+On the night of the Season 12 finale, May 19, 2016, Sara Ramirez announced that they would be leaving the show following the decision not to renew their contract, marking the end of their portrayal of a significant character.

 August 30, 2016: Season 12 DVD Release